asnassif/Digital-Wealth-Manager/README.md

 Other Data Sources`

-* `List of companies names`
+* `List of companies names with their correspoding Stock Symbols, Industries and Sectors`
-* `Industries and Secotors of Traded companies in the Stock Exchange Market`
+* A reference table with Traded Companies' geographical locations can be added as well, to provide anotther analysis dimenstions